pesowen/pesowen.github.io/index.md

 <details>
   <summary>Engineer</summary>
-  <p> My occupation is a sales engineer supporting Datacenter, we cover everything from servers, storage, network, data protection, virtualization, Hyper-converged infrastructure and cloud. </p>
+  <p> My occupation is a sales engineer of Datacenter, we cover everything from servers, storage, network, data protection, virtualization, Hyper-converged infrastructure and cloud. </p>
 </details>

 <details>